tvheadend/tvheadend/docs/markdown/epg.md

 specific DVR profile that will apply to the recording or autorec rule.
-This will normally show as *(default)*, but you can define different profiles in the **Configuration -\> Recording -\> Digital Video Recorder** tab.
+This will normally show as *(default)*, but you can define different profiles in the **Configuration -\> Recording -\> Digital Video Recorder Profiles** tab.
 This allows you to set, for example, more post- broadcast padding for a channel that always runs late, or perhaps define a different post-processing command to strip adverts out on a commercial channel.

-You will also see a *[Search IMDB]* button to look for the programme by name on imdb.com, and a *[Play program]* button to watch a programme that’s already in progress.
+You will also see *[Search IMDB]* and *[TheTVDB] buttons to look for the program by name on imdb.com/thetvdb.com, and a *[Play program]* button to watch a program that’s already in progress.
 This second button downloads a playlist file (XSPF or M3U depending on your startup options); if your system is configured for it, this will automatically launch an appropriate player, otherwise you will